graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 Use one of the "GetOrAddLoader" methods on the `DataLoaderContext`.
 These methods all require a string key to uniquely identify each loader.
 They also require a delegate for fetching the data.
 Each method will get an existing loader or add a new one, identified by the string key.
 Each method has various overloads to support different ways to load and map data with the keys.

 Call `LoadAsync()` on the data loader.
 This will queue the request and return a `IDataLoaderResult<T>`.
-If the result has already been cached, the task returned will already be completed.
+If the result has already been cached, the returned value will be pulled from the cache.

+The `ExecutionStrategy` will dispatch queued data loaders after all other pending fields have been resolved.

 If your code requires an asynchronous call prior to queuing the data loader, use the `ResolveAsync` field builder method to return a
 `Task<IDataLoaderResult<T>>`.
-The execution strategy will execute the asynchronous code prior to queuing the data loader.
+The execution strategy will start executing the asynchronous code as soon as the field resolver executes.
+Once the `IDataLoaderResult<T>` is retrieved from the asynchronous task, the data loader will be queued to be dispatched once all other pending fields have been resolved.

 To execute code within the resolver after the data loader has retrieved the data, pass a delegate to the `Then` extension method of the returned `IDataLoaderResult<T>`.
 You can use a synchronous or asynchronous delegate, and it can return another